 Many kinds of insurance, including Medicaid, are accepted.
-If you have insurance, please bring your card to your first visit.
+If you have insurance, please bring your card to your first visit, along with a photo ID.
 Be aware that some insurance companies require a co-pay.
 If you are uninsured, we will use a sliding scale to set individual fees based on your financial situation.
 Please note that if you choose not to use your insurance, the sliding fee scale cannot be used.
 Your fee will be explained to you before you begin to receive services.

 Howard Center is committed to working with clients, families, health insurers, local and state agencies, private entities, and other sources to secure funding to support needed services.
-Financial limitations will not limit acess to services.
+Financial limitations will not limit access to services.